mosip/documentation/docs/Biometric-SDK-API-Specification.md

 * The matcher uses its own algorithm to perform extraction, segmentation and identifying landmarks on the images being compared.
 * The match decision will return a yes/no and optional anaytics with details such a confidence level.

+## Possible Flags
+* **SubTypeHint**: This is a BIR level flag (refer "others" in BIR class) and it will contain subtype as value.
+This flag indicates that the SDK need to perform authentication against the particular sub-type first and then match with other sub-types available in gallery.
+	* SubTypeHint is set as "Left Index"; so, authentication will be performed against "Left Index" in gallery.
+		* If match found, match decision is returned
+		* If match not found, then match is performed against all other sub-types available in gallery and match decision is returned
+	* SubTypeHint is not set in the BIR, and,
+		* SubType is available then match will be performed against that subtype only and result will be returned
+		* SubType is not available then match will be performed against with all the subtypes available in gallery
+	* If both SubType and SubTypeHint are available then, SubType will take precedence (i.e. match will be performed against the subtype only)

 ## Implementation notes
-The matcher is capable of performing 1:1 and 1:n(few) matches with multipe biometric types.
+The matcher is capable of performing 1:1 and 1:n(few) matches with multiple biometric types.
 The following are the typical steps a matcher is expected to undertake.
 * Perform a 1:1 match between sample and each of the gallery records.
 Each match operation results in a MatchDecision output.
 The result is an array of MatchDecision objects of the same size as the input parameter gallery.
-* Each 1:1 match operation involves matchinf of multiple biometric types.
+* Each 1:1 match operation involves matchinfo of multiple biometric types.
 Identify the list of biometric types for which the match is to be performed.
-This can be achieved by analysing the biometric segments in the sample input parameter and the modalitiesToMatch parameter.
+This can be achieved by analyzing the biometric segments in the sample input parameter and the modalitiesToMatch parameter.
 * The match operation results in the creation of a MatchDecision object.
 This object contains a list of decisions.
 The decisions list has entries for each of the biometric types matched.
 For example if the modalities to match are iris and fingerprint, the decision list will have entries for those.
 * The match process for each biometric type will result in a Decision object with the match result as "MATCHED", "NOT_MATCHED" or "ERROR".
 Additional analytics information in case of a decisive match result, and an error list in case of an error can be specified.
-* A 1:n(few) match is seen essentially as multiple 1:1 match executed serially or parallely based on the SDK's threading capabilities.
+* A 1:n(few) match is seen essentially as multiple 1:1 match executed serially or parallel based on the SDK's threading capabilities.
 * The matcher can return an error for unsupported biometric type and method in case it cannot match a particular biometric type.
 * The actual match might work on Image-Image, Image-Extract or Extract-Extract combinations on what is present in the input segments in sample and gallery.
 When Extracts are used, they are either standard such as FMR or created by the SDK itself.